AndrewFischer/NixiePowerAlternate/README.md

 # NixiePowerAlternate
-A general purpose power supply for devices with a Nixie tube display.
+A regulated power supply for devices with a Nixie tube display.
+Vin is 9 to 24VDC.
+Maximum input voltage is 36V.
+Outputs are 180VDC, 5VDC and 3.3VDC.

 Changes (TBD) for Rev 0.1
 Improve HV boost regulator.